 Step into your writer’s world.
 Read their words, share their words, purchase their books, review their books.
 All of your support means everything to them.
 You have a great opportunity to validate their work, because, you are their customer.
 Their work is revealed to you every day.
 There is no boundary line that exists between the writer and the reader, except for a choice.
 A choice you can make to both read and share the writer’s words.
 A writer’s career is challenging, and often vulnerable to failing in this massive industry we pursue.
 You may not feel like your click, share, purchase, or review is necessary or even significant.

-I can recall every person who has reviewed my book on Amazon.
+I can recall every person who has reviewed my books on Amazon.
 Each one counts.
 Each one matters.
 Each one has impacted the sales of my book.

 And we love it or we wouldn’t be doing it.